Skip to content

 Why?
 Sucking can ease the pain by increasing saliva and downward contractions of the esophagus.

-Should I start an elimination diet if nursing or change baby’s formula?anchor
+Should I start an elimination diet or change my baby’s formula?anchor

 This can help, but please discuss any dietary changes for you or your baby with your doctor/pediatrician first.